 If you are one of many dog owners who own a dog and witness their eye sight degrading, there are many things you can do to make your dog’s quality of life a better experience.
-But before diving into such a topic, it is best to familiarize yourself with the causes and impact it has on your dog.
+Before diving in, it is best to familiarize yourself with the causes and impact blindness has on your dog.

 What Causes Blindness in Dogs?